Location: Wooroonooran National Park, North Queensland, Australia

 Full course: 11 - 15 km round trip

 Elevation loss: metres

 Flash flooding level: High

-First descentists: Unknown, possibly Luen Warneke and team.
+First descentists: Unknown, possibly Luen Warneke and Graeme Taylor 2018

 A stunning creek lined with granite drops, gorges, and slot canyons.
 Located upstream of Babinda Slides and Babinda Falls.

-To do the full length of the creek, you'll first need to summit Mount Bartle Frere.
+To do the full length of the creek, you'll first need to summit Mount Bartle Frere (or hike in via another ridgeline).
 Continue down the ridgeline towards the B25 Bomber wreckage and then enter in the creek.